𝕄𝕪 𝕓𝕝𝕠𝕘 𝕙𝕒𝕤 𝕓𝕖𝕖𝕟 𝕓𝕝𝕠𝕨𝕚𝕟𝕘 𝕦𝕡 𝕗𝕠𝕣 𝕒 𝕣𝕖𝕒𝕤𝕠𝕟 𝕀 𝕒𝕞 𝕟𝕠𝕥 𝕪𝕖𝕥 𝕨𝕚𝕝𝕝𝕚𝕟𝕘 𝕥𝕠 𝕒𝕔𝕔𝕖𝕡𝕥!

 As you well know Houdini (Dimarjio Antonio Jenkins) was shot and killed on May 26, 2020, in an act of brazen gun violence in the Entertainment District of Downtown Toronto.
 According to police, the suspects were waiting in a parked car for him, before they got out and opened fire on the rapper, who collapsed and later died from injuries.

-Hou was back in the city after shooting his latest video in L.A. with Killy and from what was back due to issues renewing his artists Visa and was unable to return to L.A. due to COVID-19 and travel restrictions.
+Hou was back in the city after shooting his latest video in L.A. with Killy and from what I understand was back due to issues renewing his artists Visa and was unable to return to L.A. due to COVID-19 and travel restrictions.
 His targeted murder has been all over the local and national news.
 On TV, social media, paper press.
 There’s no escaping it and I’m still so shook.
-When I “interviewed” Hou he was living in in Toronto.
+When I “interviewed” Hou he was living in Toronto.
 I use the term “interview” lightly … truth is, I knew him.
-He was dating someone in the family.
+He was dating someone in my family.

 ** I am not going to comment about gun violence in the city, ‘hood politics … that’s a whole bigger issue in society that I am not prepared to enter at this time.
 I am commenting about the person that I knew him to be.
-If you didn’t know him personally, if you’re just reading the dribs and drabs that the media or your privilege allow, I implore you to look deeper – do some research and you’ll see quickly the truer version of who Houdini was … there are posts from ad execs, record labels, restauranteurs, fans, young up and comers for whom he was making a real difference.
+If you didn’t know him personally, if you’re just reading the dribs and drabs that the media or your privilege allow, I implore you to look deeper – do some research and you’ll quickly see the truer version of who Houdini was … there are posts from ad execs, record labels, restauranteurs, fans, young up and comers for whom he was making a real difference.
 Watch his interviews online.
 Look at the man – not just the image or the circumstances.
 Please do the research before you form an opinion on a life you know nothing about – that’s all I’m asking **

 The last message I got from Hou was last July, he wished me a belated happy bday – we share the same – July 23.

 What can I say?
 In the years that I’ve known Dimarjio (I always called him by his legal name), he had an insatiable zest for life, the kid just wanted to LIVE, to make a difference.
-He was strong in his convictions, strong enough that he denied repeated records deals, choosing to stay in his own lane and have control over his music 🎶I don’t need you all I need is myself, I wasn’t asking nobody for help🎶
+He was strong in his convictions, strong enough that he denied repeated record deals, choosing to stay in his own lane and have control over his music 🎶I don’t need you all I need is myself, I wasn’t asking nobody for help🎶

 “I stand on that, because when you’re signed, people expect way more from you.
 Like, your numbers got to be up there, you have to make sure you maintain the way you look, maintain just your whole aura.
 Everything.
 But when you’re underground, you’re more in control.
 You’re still kind of in the field and making music, so you could do shit.
 You could drop a tape and if it flops, no one really cares.
 But if you’re signed and you drop an album and it flops, that’s a big deal”.